mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-basics.md

     item_type: exercise
     start_time: '15:15'
     duration: 30
+  - title: Services
+    description: Services are a means of sharing state & functionality across various aspects of an app.
+We'll explain what makes services a simple, but powerful concept, and illustrate service use via `Ember.inject`.
+Finally, we'll get a sneak preview of the important role services play in the upcoming **engines** framework feature, and explore the "*do's and don'ts of service design**.
+    item_type: lecture
+    start_time: '15:45'
+    duration: 30
+  - title: 'Exercise: Services'
+    description: We'll improve our bound handlebars helper, and take advantage of a service, so that we can share the concept of "current time" across many flavors of objects, and perform more efficient DOM updates.
+    item_type: exercise
+    start_time: '16:15'
+    duration: 30
+  - title: Computed Properties
+    description: Computed properties are a performant and intuitive way to define values that are based on other values.
+We'll take a short trip through the internal implementation of a computed property, and contrast it with the more expensive and error-prone concept of **Observers**.
+    item_type: lecture
+    start_time: '16:45'
+    duration: 30
 - title: Components
   description: Components play an increasingly central role in modern web app development,
     as a mean for defining encapsulated pieces of UI and having well-defined contracts with the outside world.
   duration: 240
   agenda_items:
+  - title: Component Basics
+    description: We'll examine a simple component and clearly define the types of things that belong in the **hbs** and **js** files.
+By passing data through the component's interface to the outside world, we can control its initial state, and the signals we receive in response to user actions.
+Finally, we'll study the component lifecycle hooks, and provide examples for common uses of each one.
+    item_type: lecture
+    start_time: '9:00'
+    duration: 30
   - title: 'Exercise: A Simple Component'
     description: |
       We'll build a simple component, whose purpose is to encapsulate a piece of UI, including its: